nareshyelamoni/naresh-jdbc-crud-operations/README.md

 ---

 # 🚀 Learning Outcome
-Learned how Java applications communicate with MySQL database using JDBC and performed complete CRUD operations successfully.
+Learned how Java applications communicate with MySQL database using JDBC and performed CRUD operations using Statement, PreparedStatement, execute methods, and Batch Updates successfully.